familyfriendlymikey/fzi/README.md

 ## Usage
 `fzi.sort` takes a query, array, and an optional iteratee.

-If an iteratee is not supplied, `fzi.sort` will assume that it has been passed an array of strings.
+If an iteratee is not supplied, `fzi.search` will assume that it has been passed an array of strings.

 Without iteratee:
 ```